git-lfs/git-lfs/docs/api/v1/http-v1-legacy.md

 availability reasons.
 * 501 - The server has not implemented the current method.
 Reserved for future use.
-* 509 - Returned if the bandwidth limit for the user or repository has been exceeded.
+* 509 - The bandwidth limit for the user or repository has been exceeded.
 The API does not specify any bandwidth limit, but implementors may track usage.

 Some server errors may trigger the client to retry requests, such as 500, 502, 503, and 504.